fuzziqersoftware/gctools/README.md

 **gsldump** - extracts all files in a GSL archive to the current directory.
 This format was used in multiple versions of Phantasy Star Online for various game parameters.
 - Example: `mkdir out && cd out && gsldump ../archive.gsl`

-**gvmdump** - extracts all files in a GVM archive to the current directory.
-Note: not thoroughly tested; may fail for some archives.
+**gvmdump** - extracts all files in a GVM archive to the current directory, and converts the GVR textures to Windows BMP files if they use pixel formats that gvmdump understands (which is not all of them).
+Also can decode individual GVR files outside of a GVM archive.
 - Example: `mkdir out && cd out && gvmdump ../archive.gvm`

 **rcfdump** - extracts all files in a RCF archive to the current directory.